Skip to content

 00:00:05,000 --> 00:00:08,000

-The weather is nice today, what do you think?
+The weather is nice today, don't you think?

 Detailed Explanation

-• Subtitle Number: Each subtitle block has a unique number that increases sequentially.
+• Subtitle Number: Each subtitle block has a unique number that increments sequentially.
 The number starts from 1 and must be an integer.

 • Example: 1